antho0407-lab/the-attache-desk/src/content/brief/moving-schools-keeping-pace.md

 Before committing to a school place, families should check curriculum continuity, language of instruction, year-group placement, examination boards, transcript implications and any education allowance available through their organisation or sending state.

+For city-specific admissions timing, curriculum options and documentation requirements, see the companion guides: [Schools in Paris](/guides-by-city/paris/schools), [Schools in Geneva](/guides-by-city/geneva/schools), [Schools in Brussels](/guides-by-city/brussels/schools), [Schools in Vienna](/guides-by-city/vienna/schools), [Schools in London](/guides-by-city/london/schools), [Schools in New York](/guides-by-city/new-york/schools), [Schools in Singapore](/guides-by-city/singapore/schools) and [Schools in Tokyo](/guides-by-city/tokyo/schools).

 ---

 ## Official and reference sources